Many people ask this time of year, “What is a Jesse Tree?”

 - We discuss how the concept applies to our lives today and we say a prayer.

 I created the Jesse Tree Devotional and Jesse Tree Ornament Printable Templates exclusively for my email subscribers.
-If you are not an email subscriber, you may become a subscriber here and you will receive the freebie along with a long list of other freebies that I have created for my email subscribers, including (2) of my eBooks.
+If you are not an email subscriber, you may sign up below and you will receive the freebie along with a long list of other freebies that I have created for my email subscribers, including (2) of my eBooks.
 Please note, you will not receive daily emails, but a newsletter and educational resources each week.
 I will never share your email with anyone.

 If you are already an email subscriber you will receive an email with the link and it will also be in the November 29th newsletter.